osg-htc/osdf-docs/docs/collaborators.md

 This section covers how to login to COmanage.
-These instructions assume that you have registered your identity with COmanage previously, which should be the case if you are the manager of a custom namespace.
+These instructions assume that you have registered your identity with COmanage previously, which should be the case if you are the manager of a namespace.

 1. Go to [registry.cilogon.org](https://registry.cilogon.org).